Hiis-io/Votee/README.md

           override def includeCandidates(candidates: List[C]): PreferentialBallot[C] = PreferentialBallot(id, weight, preferences ++ candidates)
         end PreferentialBallot
       ```
    3. TieResolver: There are 3 implementations of TieResolver which you can simply import from `Election.TieResolvers`.
-TieResolvers describe how the algorithms should resolve ties, which is absolute necessary when running the election.
+TieResolvers describe how the algorithms should resolve ties, which is absolutely necessary when running the election.
 Below are the different TieResolvers already implemented in the library.
         1. DoNothingTieResolver (Default)
         2. RandomTieResolver
         3. ReverseTieResolver

-      If for some reason you will like to resolve ties differently from what is proposed above, you need to implement the `TieResolver trait`.
+      If for some reason you would like to resolve ties differently from what is proposed above, you need to implement the `TieResolver trait`.
 Below is the contract
       ```scala
         import spire.math.Rational
         import votee.models.Candidate